espressoj/BreakTime/README.md

 This application does not currently generate a log file.

-## Database Views
+## Database
-No views have been created for this application.
+No database used by this application.

 ## License
 [MIT License](https://opensource.org/licenses/MIT, "MIT License")